Option pricing with linear market impact and non-linear Black and Scholes equations: Numerical simulations

 Typically, the number of non linear iterations $N_{it nl}$ needed for convergence was small: $N_{it nl} = 3$ was enough in our numerical example.

-For stability reasons, we used an implicit scheme.
-This avoids problem that could have arisen with the brutal method that we use to enforce the upper bound on the gamma (i.e. infinite diffusion).
-Alternatives to this method do exist (it is a semi-concave envelope problem), but we found that our method worked quite well.
-As noticed in \cite{SonTouz2}, with a constant volatility model, it is enough to enforce the upped bound on $\Gamma$ on the terminal condition, but this fails to be true with a generic local volatility.
+For stability reasons, we use an implicit scheme in the non-linear iterations.
+An alternative to this method would be to enforce the constraint on the gamma at each time step, but we empirically observe that our method worked quite well.
+As noticed above, with a constant volatility model, it is enough to enforce the upper bound on $\gamma$ on the terminal condition, but this fails to be true with a generic local volatility.